 Hashimoto’s is the most common autoimmune condition in the U.S. It’s estimated that a whopping 97% of those with low thyroid function have Hashimoto’s.
 But most aren’t getting tested – much less treated – for the autoimmune component of their condition.
 They’re simply getting a prescription for thyroid hormone replacement.
 To us, this approach is barking up the wrong tree.
 It can leave people mismanaged, miserable, and prone to developing another autoimmune condition because antibodies have been given free reign to smolder on.

-[Click here for our Hashimoto’s NoNos (aka Hashi NoNos) post and chapbook.]
+[Click here for my Hashimoto’s NoNos (aka Hashi NoNos) guide (blog post and free download).]

 We’re currently experiencing an explosion in autoimmune conditions.
 An estimated 24 million (and rising rapidly) Americans are now affected.
 Hashimoto’s is but one of many – according to the National Institutes of Health, there are over 90 autoimmune diseases.
 A short list includes rheumatoid arthritis, multiple sclerosis, lupus, Celiac disease, scleroderma, and psoriasis.